makrai/notes/conneau17-word-trans-wo-parallel-data.md

   * our baseline model.
 Last,
   * [comparison] to our baseline and to previous methods
-  * appendix, we offer a complementary analysis on the alignment of several sets of English embeddings trained with different methods and corpora.
+  * appendix, we offer a complementary analysis on the alignment of several sets of English embeddings trained with different methods and corpora

 ### 4.1.3 Sentence translation retrieval